piecuch-group/ccpy/README.md

 with the f2py package, which allows one to compile Fortran code into shared object libraries containing subroutines that are callable from Python and interoperable with Numpy arrays.

-CCpy provides interfaces to both PySCF and GAMESS to obtain the mean-field (typically Hartree-Fock) reference state and associated one- and two-electron integrals in the molecular orbital basis prior to performing the correlated CC calculations.
-A general interface that can be used to initialize CCpy calculations using a reference state information provided by an FCIDUMP file is also included.
+CCpy provides easy-to-use interfaces to both PySCF and GAMESS for obtaining the mean-field (typically Hartree-Fock) reference state and associated transformed one- and two-electron integrals in the molecular orbital basis that are used to set up the correlated CC calculations.
+A general interface that can be used to initialize CCpy calculations using reference state information and one- and two-electron integrals provided by an FCIDUMP file is also included.

-CCpy is also distributed as an official extension module of PySCF (see https://pyscf.org/install.html#extension-modules).
+CCpy is distributed as an official extension module of PySCF (see https://pyscf.org/install.html#extension-modules).
 </p>

 ## Available Computational Options